tax agent Melbourne

 Another way to do this is by completing the SGC statement Excel spreadsheet and lodging it through ATO’s Online Services.
 This spreadsheet will include detailed information on calculating your SGC liability.

-Use the SGC statement and Calculator tool and generate a PDF.
+Use the SGC statement and Calculator tool to generate a PDF.

 There’s another way to do it, but it is not recommended because of the high chances of mistakes, and it also takes a lot of time to process your statement.